 - $25,000 for property damage.

 It is often unclear whether a contractor’s current policy will provide adequate coverage for a particular project.
-An experienced attorney can help resolve these questions as well as oversee negotiations with the insurance company, the contractor, and the other party.
+An attorney with good expertise can help resolve these questions as well as oversee negotiations with the insurance company, the contractor, and the other party.

 A lien is a hold that is placed on a property to ensure that a contractor is paid for his or her labor.
 Once a contractor has been paid, he or she fills out a lien waiver, which acknowledges receipt of full payment.
 The document also waives any future lien rights to the property.
 Florida law dictates how lien waivers should be worded, but it is still important for contractors to carefully read lien waivers before signing as these documents often include language waiving other important rights.
 The effective date of the waiver can also play havoc with a contractor’s finances if the document officially becomes effective before payment was actually received.
 This is known as an unconditional waiver.
 Many contractors opt for a conditional waiver, which becomes effective once a check has been paid by the issuing bank.
 Careful review can help avert these problems, ensuring that all parties receive compensation.

 Contractors, subcontractors, suppliers, and consultants who work in the construction industry are often vulnerable to attacks by clients arguing breach of contract.
-Having carefully reviewed and detailed contracts can go a long way towards alleviating that risk, so if you are a licensed Florida contractor and have questions or concerns about a current or pending project, please contact my Clearwater office at (727) 785-5100 to discuss your construction related concerns.
+Having carefully reviewed and detailed contracts can go a long way towards alleviating that risk, so if you are a licensed Florida contractor and have questions or concerns about a current or pending project, please contact my Clearwater office or call (727) 314-3867 to discuss your construction related concerns.